Kitware/trame/docs/vitepress/guide/jupyter/intro.md

 # Trame and Jupyter Lab

-A trame application, while working in standlone fashion, can also be imported inside Jupyter and displayed within a notebook.
+A trame application, while working in standalone fashion, can also be imported inside Jupyter and displayed within a notebook.
 To make that possible, the user will need to be able to import and instantiate such application in a Jupyter context.
 Then, the user will need to have access to the layout (ui) of that application so it can be displayed in the notebook flow.

 ## Simple example